 The Essential Photography Workshop: The Beginner’s Guide to Creating Impressive Digital Photographs

-The Essential Digital Photography Workshop is held over 4-consecutive MONDAYS from 6PM to 9PM IN OUR DOWNTOWN STUDIO (NO CLASSES ARE HELD AT THE ALA WAI ADDRESS) Classes start every 7 weeks or so.
-Please click here to check our calendar for dates, availability and to register online.
+The Essential Digital Photography Workshop is held over 5-consecutive THURSDAYS from 6PM to 9PM IN OUR DOWNTOWN STUDIO (NO CLASSES ARE HELD AT THE ALA WAI ADDRESS) Please click here to check our calendar for dates, availability and to register online.
 Tuition for the class is $550.00 plus 4.712% GET

 Register for your class here: https://hawaiischoolofphotography.com/registration/

 PLEASE NOTE: REFUNDS ARE NOT AVAILABLE AFTER THE CLASS BEGINS.
 See our terms page for details.

 We have a new textbook out that reinforces the lessons from this class, including more detailed assignments and a lot more!
 The Essential Photographers Workbook is now available!
 You can order signed copies from us ($29.27 including tax) or get it for a little less here: http://www.amazon.com/Essential-Photography-Workbook-Beginners-Impressive/dp/1608958639/ref=sr_1_1?ie=UTF8&qid=1429260768&sr=8-1&keywords=essential+photography+workbook